-Mercedes EQA reliability & safety
+Mercedes EQA review: reliability & safety rating

 Mercedes EQA reliability & problems

 It’s hard to drill particularly deep into the Mercedes EQA’s reliability as it’s a relatively new car.
 However, the maker’s decision to design its electric models around existing petrol, diesel and plug-in hybrid cars suggests at least some of the components should be dependable.
 That said, while the A-Class finished 30th in Driver Power’s rundown of the top 75 cars to own, the GLA with which the EQA shares so many parts only managed to finish 58th in the 2022 survey.